 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-It has adversely affected global workforces, economics, and financial markets, triggering an economic downturn.
+It has adversely affected global workforces, economics, and financial markets, triggered an economic downturn and remains an acute global emergency.
 It is not possible at this time for the Company to predict the duration or magnitude of the adverse results of the outbreak nor its effects on the Company's business or operations.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)